All about IASTM

 IASTM can be used as an effective treatment for several conditions, including:

 - Ligament sprains

 - IT band syndrome

-If you have been struggling with pain, movement dysfunction, limited range of motion or just not getting the results that you should be from your regular self care routine, consider trying out an IASTM treatment at your next appointment.
-This can often be a gentler approach and yield greater results in less time than what you have experienced before.
+If you have been struggling with pain, movement dysfunction, limited range of motion, or just not getting the results you should be from your regular self-care routine, consider asking your therapist about receiving some IASTM at your next appointment.
+This can often be a gentler approach and yield more significant results in less time than what you have experienced before.

 Bodywork shouldn’t hurt.
-We live in such a ‘no pain, no gain’ world, maybe it’s time to stop rolling our quads with 45# barbells, or getting pummeled to the point of crying in a massage, or just beating ourselves to a pulp on the gym floor.
-Get out of that mentality and start respecting your body a little more, and getting the type of work that it needs, and you might be surprised that effective bodywork doesn’t have to hurt!
+We live in such a ‘no pain, no gain’ world.
+Maybe it’s time to stop rolling our quads with 45# barbells, getting pummeled to the point of crying in a massage or just beating ourselves to a pulp on the gym floor.
+Get out of that mentality and start respecting your body a little more and getting the type of work it needs, and you might be surprised that effective bodywork doesn’t have to hurt!

 In good hands,